 The pricing plans of these browser testing providers often come in tiers.
 If your team needs to run more tests than normal in a given month, you may have to upgrade to a large, expensive plan that may be more than you need most of the time.
 Or, if you avoid upgrading, you might not be able to run as many tests as you need.

 On the other hand, Rainforest QA lets you run as many (or as few) tests as you want, in parallel.
-Rather than capping the number of tests you can run on any plan, we offer usage-based pricing.

 Understand Every Failure